30x/permissions/README.md

 ## permissions.js

 This file uses the permissions database to answer basic questions about users' rights to access resources.
-The questions is can answer are:
+The questions it can answer are:

 * is the specified user allowed to perform the specified action on the specified resource?
 * what actions is the specified user allowed to perform on the specified resource?